Q. Why did the library purchase EnvisionWare software?

-A. Library card users receive a free print quota of 3 pages per day.
-Once you have reached the free quota, each additional page will cost 10 cents, just like photocopying.
-Patrons using guest passes receive no free printing.
+A. Library card users receive a free print quota of 30 cents per day.
+Once you have reached the free quota, each additional page will cost 10 cents--or 30 cents for color--just like photocopying.
+Patrons without library cards receive no free printing.
 One thing to watch out for: EnvisionWare will reflect the entire cost of the print job before subtracting the amount of the free printing.

 Q. Do I need my library card to print?

 A. EnvisionWare uses a print release station to allow users to access and pay for print jobs.
 You will be asked to enter your library card number and password at the print release station.
-If you used a guest pass to log on the computer, you will enter the guest pass number at the print release station.
-Once you have entered your library card number and password--or guest pass number--the print release station screen will display your print jobs.
+If you created your own login/password, you will need this to retrieve your printing.
+Once you have entered your number and password, the print release station screen will display your print jobs.
 Select the job you wish to print and pay using the coin box.
-The print release station coin box accepts coins as well as $1 and $5 bills and will accept a maximum of $5.
-If you are printing more than that, you will need to break your job(s) up into smaller amounts (less than $5).
+The print release station coin box accepts coins as well as $1 bills and will accept a maximum of $10.
+If you are printing more than that, you will need to break your job(s) up into smaller amounts (less than $10).

 Q. Can I lock a computer and come back?

 A. Yes.
 EnvisionWare allows you to lock a computer, but your time continues to count down.
 If your time runs out while the computer is locked, you will be logged off.
-If you leave a computer locked for more than 15 minutes, a staff member may end your session so that someone else can use the computer.
+If you leave a computer locked for more than 15 minutes, the time management software will end your session so that someone else can use the computer.